-The Banks and Trust Companies Law (as revised) (the "BTC Law") is the principal legislation regulating Cayman's trust company industry.
-Amongst other things, it requires any company which carries out "trust business" in or from within the Cayman Islands to be licensed by the Cayman Islands Monetary Authority ("CIMA") under the BTC Law: acting as a trustee of an express trust on a professional basis is a regulated activity under the BTC Law, as is acting as an executor or administrator.
-Since 2008, however, in a move towards 'lighter touch' regulation, Cayman PTCs which fulfil certain requirements have been exempt from the licensing requirement under the BTC Law1.
+The Banks and Trust Companies Act (as revised) (the "BTC Act") is the principal legislation regulating Cayman's trust company industry.
+Amongst other things, it requires any company which carries out "trust business" in or from within the Cayman Islands to be licensed by the Cayman Islands Monetary Authority ("CIMA").
+Under the BTC Act: acting as a trustee of an express trust on a professional basis is a regulated activity, as is acting as an executor or administrator.

+Since 2008, however, in a move towards 'lighter touch' regulation, Cayman PTCs which fulfil certain requirements have been exempt from the licensing requirement under the BTC Act1.
 Such PTCs need only to register with CIMA having demonstrated that they fulfil the requirements for an unlicensed PTC.